Using Temperature Sensitivity to Estimate Shiftable Electricity Demand: Implications for power system investments and climate change: Results

-The last issue we consider concerns the impacts of climate change.
-Our analysis is relatively simple: we shift the historical distribution of temperatures 2$^\circ$C warmer in each hour, and project the shift in total demand and flexible load using the regression model.
-To illustrate how this changes peak load, base load, and overall flattenability of loads over space and time, we include red bars and whiskers in figure~\ref{fig:trans_flex_ALL} that show climate-shifted base and peak loads, normalized by the historical means instead of the climate-shifted means.
-This adjustment allows us to see how mean, base, and peak loads change with climate, both before and after accounting for shiftability. \textbf{We find a 2$^\circ$C increase in temperature causes average daily peak demand to increase from 118.6\% to 122.5\% of historic daily mean and from 118.2 to 121.9\% of the historic overall mean, while the 99\textsuperscript{th} percentile of peak load increases from 179.4\% to 191.0\% of the the overall historic mean} (top-left panel of figure~\ref{fig:trans_flex_ALL}).
-These predicted changes are similar to those predicted an earlier study \cite{auffhammer2017climate}, which estimated a 3.5\% increase in average peak and a 7\% increase in the 95\textsuperscript{th} percentile of peak load for the RCP 4.5 warming scenario.
+\paragraph{Shifting of temperature-sensitive demand can mitigate impacts of climate change.} Our analysis of climate change impacts is straightforward: we shift the historical distribution of temperatures 2$^\circ$C warmer in each hour, and project the change in total demand and share flexible load using the regression model.
+To illustrate how climate change affects peak load, base load, and overall flattenability of loads over space and time, we include red bars and whiskers in figure~\ref{fig:trans_flex_ALL} that show climate-shifted base and peak loads, normalized by the historical means instead of the climate-shifted means.
+This normalization allows us to see how mean, base, and peak loads change with climate, both before and after accounting for changing shiftability.
+The impact of climate change holding all else the same (without shifting), is illustrated in the top-left by the increase in the peak red colored bars relative to the aqua colored bars, and by the increase in the peak top whisker. \textbf{We find a 2$^\circ$C increase in temperature causes average daily peak demand to increase from 118.6\% to 122.5\% of historic daily mean and from 118.2 to 121.9\% of the historic overall mean, while the 99\textsuperscript{th} percentile of peak load increases from 179.4\% to 191.0\% of the the overall historic mean} (top-left panel of figure~\ref{fig:trans_flex_ALL}).
+These predicted changes are similar to those predicted in an earlier study \citep{auffhammer2017climate}, which estimated a 3.5\% increase in average peak and a 7\% increase in the 95\textsuperscript{th} percentile of peak load for the RCP 4.5 warming scenario.
 Our estimates imply 3.9\% and 11.0\% increases to the same measures, but our estimates pertain to a slightly warmer climate change scenario than RCP 4.5, owing mainly to the recent baseline of 2016-2018.

 We find that climate change has relatively little influence on base load, increasing from 80.4\% to 81.1\% of the historic daily mean and from 80.7\% to 81.2\% of the historic overall mean.
 When shifting all flexible load, the climate scenario causes average daily base load to increase from 99.6\% to 102.0\% of the historic daily mean and from 99.5\% to 101.7\% of the historic overall mean.